 CTLgrads Journal Club

-Are you interested learning about educational research?
-Join us in the CTLgrads Journal Club!
-This informal discussion community is an opportunity to be introduced to research on teaching and learning in various disciplines (also known as Discipline-Based Education Research, or DBER), and to discuss articles with CTL staff and other graduate students and postdocs.
+Are you interested in learning about educational research?
+Join us during the academic year for CTLgrads Journal Club — and, every summer, Summer Book Club.
+This informal discussion community is an opportunity to be introduced to research on teaching and learning in various disciplines (also known as Discipline-Based Education Research, or DBER), and to discuss articles and books with CTL staff and other graduate students and postdocs.
 Each session will also help you consider how you can use findings in education research–in your field and beyond–to inform your own teaching practices.

 How to participate